-Teaching Sche me Cre dit Str ucture E Exam Schei me LECTURE TUTORIAL PRACTICAL L+T P TOTAL THE.
+Teaching Sche me Credit StructureExam SchemeACTICALL+TPTOTALTHE.SESS.PRAC.T/W LECTURE TUTORIAL PRACTICAL L+T Р TOTAL THE.
 SESS.
 PRAC.
-T/W TOTA TOTAL 2 1 1 25 25 50 50
+T/W TO TOTAL 2 1 1 25 25 50

 - Students have to develop in-house mini project.
 This will help them to get prepare for their final semester project.
 They are supposed to prepare and submit a project report as a part of their term work. - They are to be examined based on viva and/or demonstration.